-The advent of satellite altimetry datasets of sea surface height (SSH) has set a milestone in the advancement of oceanography and other earth system sciences.
-But, while the along-track data coverage is dense, the relatively poor resolution between tracks poses a great challenge to the reconstruction of those processes such as mesoscale and submesoscale eddies.
-In this study, a machine learning algorithm has been developed to address this change, with a neural network model combined with a causal inference technique based on the information flow (IF) analysis[28], [29].
-By discarding the redundant observations and reducing the dimension in the sample, the IF analysis and principal component analysis are used respectively in order to construct a simple but nonlinear mapping from the along track-data to the gridded data.
-It is shown that, with such an IF-based neural network model, the characteristics of the grid data can be basically restored from the along-track data.
-As a demonstration, we picked an area in the South China Sea, where mesoscale and submesocale eddies frequently appear but without satellite observations.
+The advent of satellite altimetry datasets of SSH has set a milestone in the advancement of oceanography and other Earth system sciences.
+However, while the along-track data coverage is dense, the relatively poor resolution between tracks poses a great challenge to the reconstruction of those processes such as mesoscale and submesoscale eddies.
+In this study, a machine learning algorithm has been developed to address this change, with an NN model combined with a causal inference technique based on the IF analysis [28], [29].
+By discarding the redundant observations and reducing the dimension in the sample, the IF analysis and PCA are used respectively in order to construct a simple but nonlinear mapping from the along-track data to the grid data.
+It is shown that, with such an IF-based NN model, the characteristics of the grid data can be basically restored from the along-track data.
+As a demonstration, we picked an area in the South China Sea, where mesoscale and submesoscale eddies frequently appear but without satellite observations.
 By training the model as proposed above using the HYCOM data as ground truth, we immediately had the desired eddies reconstructed, which agree remarkably with the ground truth in strength, geometry, and orientation.

 This study provides a new way of thinking for remote sensing data reconstruction.
-Traditional algorithms are based on a mapping method with some specific, preset model, while the neural network method allows for the computer to find the intrinsic relationship between inputs (observations) and outputs (gridded data), so as to build a mapping without relying on any model given a priori.
-By helping remove irrelevant factors, causal inference can speed up the process and improve the performance of the neural network to search for the best functional form for such a mapping.
+Traditional algorithms are based on a mapping method with some specific, preset model, while the NN method allows for the computer to find the intrinsic relationship between inputs (observations) and outputs (gridded data), so as to build mapping without relying on any model given a priori.
+By helping remove irrelevant factors, causal inference can speed up the process and improve the performance of the NN to search for the best functional form for such a mapping.
 This technique to identify covariates is expected to play an important role in machine learning and artificial intelligence in the future.

-It should be noted that the model training of the above method relies on 2D gridded fields, while usually we have only along-track data.
-Nonetheless, with the accumulation of more and more observational and modeling data, more accurate historical reanalysis gridded data will be made available for the training purpose and, henceforth, the method is expected to show its power.
+It should be noted that the model training of the above method relies on 2-D gridded fields, while usually, we have only along-track data.
+Nonetheless, with the accumulation of more and more observational and modeling data, more accurate historical reanalysis grid data will be made available for the training purpose and, henceforth, the method is expected to show its power.